flutter/flutter/sdk/README.md

 3. Install the Sky SDK:
   - ``git clone https://github.com/domokit/sky_sdk.git``

-4. Ensure sure $DART_SDK is set to the path of your Dart SDK and 'adb' (inside 'platform-tools' in the android sdk) is in your $PATH.
+4. Ensure that $DART_SDK is set to the path of your Dart SDK and 'adb' (inside 'platform-tools' in the android sdk) is in your $PATH.

 Set up your device